fwip/mtg_pronouns/reworded_cards.md

 Flying, first strike

-During each other player's turn, compliment they on their game play or sacrifice Miss Demeanor.
+During each other player's turn, compliment that player on their game play or sacrifice Miss Demeanor.

 **3 / 1**